Enigmatic-Smile/docs/brands/README.md

 ## Brand Consent

-All brands must be approved by the authorised Brand User.
-To automatically request Brand consent in the dashboard, enter the name and email of the Brand User and Fidel will send an email inviting the Brand User to create a Brand account at [clo.fidel.uk](https://clo.fidel.uk).
+All brands must be approved by the authorised Brand Contact.
+To automatically request Brand consent in the dashboard, enter the name and email of the Brand Contact and Fidel will send an email inviting them to create a Brand account at [clo.fidel.uk](https://clo.fidel.uk).
 To request Brand Consent with the APi, use the [Brand Consent Endpoint](https://reference.fidel.uk/reference#create-brand-user).
 By creating an account the Brand User provides consent and will have access to transactions made by cardholders at participating locations.

 <div class="info-box">
 Brand Consent is only required in the Live environment.
 Test Brands are automatically given Brand consent.